codepath/android_guides/Converting-JSON-to-Models.md

 }
 ```

-For additional details on creating using adapters to display data in lists, see [[Using RecyclerView|Using-the-RecyclerView#creating-the-recyclerviewadapter]] or [[Using ListView|Using-an-ArrayAdapter-with-ListView]].
+For additional details on using adapters to display data in lists, see [[Using RecyclerView|Using-the-RecyclerView#creating-the-recyclerviewadapter]] or [[Using ListView|Using-an-ArrayAdapter-with-ListView]].